 - Always follow adult instructions (in order for you and others to be safe and learn)

-- Always be the best that you can be!
+- Be the best that you can be!

 “Pupils’ behaviour is consistently good.
 They listen attentively and work well in lessons.
 They are friendly and polite. “